a talk with Sofie Marijnissen about her work as an artist

-Just like Lies, Sofie has always been involved in art and creating.
-After finishing high school, they both went to study at the Sint-Lucas Institute in Ghent.
+Sofie has always been involved in art and creating.
+After finishing high school, Sofie and Lies both went to study at the Sint-Lucas Institute in Ghent.
 Lies chose to focus on graphic design, while Sofie majored in drawing.
 Afterwards, their paths crossed again, when they both moved back to Antwerp.

 Being old friends both following an artistic trail, it’s no surprise the two decided to work together.